Skip to content

 MATLAB is available at NERSC on Perlmutter.
 The number of MATLAB licenses at NERSC is not very large (currently 16), so users should not be running a MATLAB session when it is not being actively used.
 If you use NoMachine (NX), it's particularly easy to think you've released your license when you haven't, since license checkouts persist between NoMachine sessions.

 MATLAB can be run interactively or in batch mode.
-MATLAB can run on a compute node with exclusive access to the full usable memory (about 512 GB on Perlmutter CPU nodes) by submitting a batch job to the regular queue.
+MATLAB can run on a compute node with exclusive access to the full usable memory (about 512 GB on Perlmutter CPU nodes) by submitting a batch job to the regular QOS.

 Modules